Chocolate Chip Pecan Cookies

 chocolate chip pecan cookies recipe.

-These chocolate chip pecan cookies are perfectly crisp around the edges, soft in the middle, and loaded with chocolate chips and pecans!
-No flour needed and take just 12 minutes.
+My chocolate chip pecan cookies are crisp around the edges, soft in the middle, and studded with chocolate and pecans!
+There’s no flour needed, and they bake in 12 minutes!

 Ingredients